Charles Hawtrey (actor, born 1914): 1960s

 In Our House (1960–62) Hawtrey played a council official, Simon Willow.
 The series was created by Norman Hudis, the screenwriter for the first six Carry On films.
 Hattie Jacques and Joan Sims also starred.
 The series initially ran for 13 episodes from September to December 1960, returning the following year with Bernard Bresslaw and Hylda Baker added to the cast.
 Of the 39 episodes transmitted, only three survive.

 Best of Friends (ITV, 1963) had essentially the same writers and production team as Our House.
 Hawtrey again acted alongside Hylda Baker but this time playing the role of Charles, a clerk in an insurance office, next door to a café run by Baker.
 She accompanied him on insurance assignments and protected him when he was feeling put upon by his Uncle Sidney, who wished to but could not, dismiss his nephew.
 The series ran to thirteen episodes (all lost) and was the last television series in which Hawtrey had a regular role.

-By this time, Hawtrey had become a regular in the "Carry On" films series.
+By this time Hawtrey had become a regular in the Carry On films series.
 He was in the first, Carry On Sergeant (1958), and more than twenty others.
 His characters ranged from the wimpish through the effete to the effeminate and would always, regardless of the historical setting, be seen wearing Hawtrey's signature round glasses.
 In her autobiography, Barbara Windsor wrote about Hawtrey's alcoholism and his outrageous flirting with the footballer George Best.
 While filming Carry On Spying (1964), in which they played secret agents, Windsor thought that Hawtrey had fainted with fright over a dramatic scene on a conveyor belt.
 In fact, he had passed out because he was drunk.
 When he came on set with a crate of R. White's Lemonade everyone knew that he had been on another binge.
 He smoked Woodbines and played cards between takes with Sid James and other members of the cast.
-In 1965, Hawtrey's mother Alice died and Hawtrey was grief-stricken and started drinking more.
+In 1965, Hawtrey's mother Alice died; Hawtrey was grief-stricken and started drinking more.
 Apparently, Hawtrey could often be heard talking to his mother in his dressing room, even though she had died.

-Gerald Thomas, the director of the "Carry On" films explained in 1966 that "In the beginning Charles's shock entrance was an accident, but realising the potential I set out deliberately to shock and now his first appearance is carefully planned....
+Gerald Thomas, the director of the Carry On films, explained in 1966 that "In the beginning Charles's shock entrance was an accident, but realising the potential I set out deliberately to shock and now his first appearance is carefully planned....
 Apart from the comedy value of the unlikely role he plays, I'm careful to arrange the right timing for his actual appearance, so that the two factors combined surprise the audience into instant risibility."
-In the mid-1960s, Hawtrey performed in the British regional tour of the stage musical A Funny Thing Happened on the Way to the Forum, which also included his "Carry On" co-star Kenneth Connor.
+In the mid-1960s, Hawtrey performed in the British regional tour of the stage musical A Funny Thing Happened on the Way to the Forum, which also included his Carry On co-star Kenneth Connor.